Ultimate Guide to Employer Branding: What It Is & How To Implement It

 Employer Brand vs Company Brand

 While your employer brand relates to how people perceive you as an employer, your company brand is broader.
 It includes traditional sales-related branding efforts and how the public perceives all aspects of your company.
-However, there is often overlap between your employer brand and sales marketing efforts.
+However, there is often an overlap between your employer brand and sales marketing efforts.

 Bottom Line